Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

-where $\varepsilon_{A,B}$ are the energy levels; $\kappa$ is interaction strength between the qubit $A$ and $B$; $\sigma^z_{A,B}$ and $\sigma^x_{A,B}$ are the Pauli operators of the qubits $A$ and $B$.
-In the original QET model, the energy level $\varepsilon_{A}$ equal to $\varepsilon_B$.
-We relax this constraint in our study, and consider detuning of the energy levels as an asymmetrical condition of system.
-Correspondingly the energy of the ground state is not necessarily zero \cite{PhysRevA.110.052424}.
-The eigenvalues of the Hamiltonian in Eq. (\ref{HS}) are
+In the original QET model, the energy levels satisfy $\varepsilon_A=\varepsilon_B$.
+In the present work, we relax this constraint and consider detuned qubit energy levels, so that the system becomes asymmetric and the ground-state energy is not necessarily set to zero \cite{PhysRevA.110.052424}.
+The eigenvalues of the Hamiltonian in Eq.~(\ref{HS}) are

 and the corresponding eigenstates are

 where $\Omega=\varepsilon_A+\varepsilon_B$ and $\Delta=\varepsilon_A-\varepsilon_B$.
 The angles $\phi_1$ and $\phi_2$ are given by